-14. Judgment T-622/16 (The Atrato River Case), Constitutional Court of Colombia (2016), available at Dignity Rights Project.
+&lt;sup>14 Judgment T-622/16 (The Atrato River Case), Constitutional Court of Colombia (2016), translated by the and available at Dignity Rights Project, Copyright © 2019.

-15. Quoted from the Constitutional Court Judgment T-622/16 (The Atrato River Case), ibid.
+$^{15}$ Quoted from the Constitutional Court Judgment T-622/16 (The Atrato River Case), ibid.

-16. "The central premise on which the conception of bioculturalism and biocultural rights is based on a relationship of profound unity between nature and the human species."
+$^{16}$ "The central premise on which the conception of bioculturalism and biocultural rights is based on a relationship of profound unity between nature and the human species."
 Quoted from the Constitutional Court Judgment T-622/16 (The Atrato River Case), ibid., p.
-37. GODOFREDO
+37.

-Salvador Allende, João Goulart; the bodies of workers killed by lack of decent working conditions inside the devilish mines and plantations of settler colonialism; the bodies of animal spirits, of world-bearing tortoises and beer-drinking jaguars; the bodies of bees and wasps, and billions of other insects that are not required for monocultures; the bodies of bacteria, of worms, of black soils, of waters, of golds and oils, of chthonic entities with their own lives and modes of existence; of rivers, mountains, mayllkus (ancestor mountains), apus (mountain spirits), and other such members of so many families and environments; the bodies of all those far away, those who are and have been affected at a distance and, of course, the bodies of those not yet born.
+and union leader Chico Mendes, and M. Efigenia Vásquez the Kokonuko journalist slain in Columbia in 2017; it includes all those others who continue to lose their lives today at the forefront of environmental resistance and the millions of indigenous peoples bodies murdered over the last 500 years; the black bodies of slaves who died in the Atlantic passage; bodies of leaders such as Simón Bolívar, Salvador Allende, João Goulart; the bodies of workers killed by working conditions inside the devilish mines and plantations of settler colonies; the bodies of animal spirits, of world-bearing tortoises and beer-drinking jaguars; the bodies of bees and wasps, and the billions of other insects eradicated in the name of monocultures; the bodies of bacteria, of worms, of black soil, water, gold and oil; of chthonic entities with their own lives and modes of existence; of rivers, mountains, mayllkus (ancestor mountains), apus (mountain spirits), and other family members; the bodies of all those too far away from us to be named and counted, all the the bodies of those who are gone, all of the bodies of those yet to be born.

-Practicing exhumation as a form of care for the dead reminds us that bodies are always collective.
+Practicing exhumation as care for the dead reminds us that bodies are always collective.
 To exhume is, of course, to search for evidence, for justice and reparations, and, more important, for the possibility of mourning.
-Yet it is firstly a practice of care for soils, spirits, or peoples, so as to keep them in the realms of coexistence.
-The exhumed are dead but environmentally alive, both in the sense of the material becoming of their bodies and of the collective existential territories in which they participate.
-If the dead are the true owners of the land, as in Guatemala, might it be because the dead are in continuity with the land, the soil, the trees?
-What better way to think of care for the environment as care for both ancestors and future generations?
-Exhumations are thus a suggestion for powerful ways of making kin as a form of environmental resistance: to empower the dead (and the modes of coexistence they speak of) is to open the door to intergenerational practices of care; these are, as such, inherently environmental.
-Exhumations, then, turn kin into a form of environmental resistance.
+But it is also a practice of care for soils, spirits, and peoples, so as to hold them in the realm of coexistence.
+The exhumed are biologically dead but environmentally alive.
+Dead in the material sense of their decomposing bodies, but alive in terms of the collective existential territories that they animate.
+If the dead are the true owners of the land, as in Guatemala, could it be because the dead are in continuity with the land, the soil, and the trees?
+What better way to think of care for the environment then as care for ancestors and future generations?
+To empower the dead and the modes of coexistence they speak of is to open the door to intertemporal modes of coexistence and intergenerational practices of care; these are, as such, inherently environmental.
+Exhumations then, make kin as a form of environmental resistance.